Update cluster class to install NFS client on Ubuntu 22.04 and TKGm 2.5.1

 Cause

-TKGm does not support external NFS, and so far, there have been no reports of usage.
+• TKGm does not support external NFS.
 NFS is only supported in the datastore via CSI.

-Installing it back will regress a security issue and is out of the scope.
+• Installing NFS client packages back will expose a known security vulnerability and is out of the scope of Support.

 Resolution